TobiasBarbosa/ProFlow/README.md

 - [Contributers](#Contributers)

 ### About ProFlow
 ProFlow is a project calculation tool made for Alpha Solutions.
-It made to give the project managers an overview over projects, their subprojects and tasks and be able to calcute the price of a project.
+The program is made for project managers to give them a better overview over the projects they are managing and break down the projects into smaller parts.
+They can add subprojects to the projects and tasks to the subprojects.
+The program can also calcute the price of a project.

 ### Built with
 The application is built with